How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III)

 \section{Dimension}

-The {\em dimension} $\dim(X)$ of an irreducible quasiprojective variety $X$ is the transcendence degree over $\kk$ of the field $\kk(X)$ of rational functions on $X$.
+The $\dim(X)$ of an irreducible quasiprojective variety $X$ is the transcendence degree over $\kk$ of the field $\kk(X)$ of rational functions on $X$.
 In general $\dim(X)$ is the maximum of the dimensions of all its irreducible components.
-The dimension of a variety is an analogue of the dimension of smooth manifolds.
-In particular, when $\kk = \cc$ and $X$ is irreducible, it turns out that there is an open Zariski dense subset of $X$ (consisting of {\em nonsingular} points (see \cref{nonsingular-section}) of $X$) which is a smooth manifold of (complex) dimension $\dim(X)$.
-We say that $X$ has {\em pure dimension} $d$ if each of its irreducible components has dimension $d$.
+We say that $X$ has $d$ if each of its irreducible components has dimension $d$.
 If $a \in X$ and there is a Zariski open neighborhood $U$ of $a$ in $X$ which has pure dimension $d$, we say that $X$ has pure dimension $d$ {\em near} $a$.
 The of a subvariety $Y$ of $X$ is the integer $\dim(X) - \dim(Y)$.